 You may not have symptoms.
 When symptoms do develop, they can include:

 Many patients never develop symptoms.
 Often, no treatment is needed, unless you are coughing up blood.

 Occasionally, antifungal medications may be used.

-Sometimes, injecting dye into the blood vessels (angiography) may be used to find the site of bleeding.
+If you have bleeding in the lungs, your doctor may inject dye into the blood vessels (angiography) to find the site of bleeding.
 The bleeding is stopped by shooting tiny pellets into the bleeding vessel.

 Surgery is often the only choice if there is life-threatening bleeding.